markentier/markentier.tech/site/content/posts/2018/03/from-cobalt-to-zola/index.md

 image_alt = "Why I moved to zola, a static site generator written in Rust"

 [[extra.suggestions]]
-text = "[Fun] Rust is the the most loved language for quite some time" link = "/posts/2021/01/rust-most-popular-language/" [[extra.suggestions]] text = "What I want to see from Rust in 2021"
+text = "[Fun] Rust is the most loved language for quite some time" link = "/posts/2021/01/rust-most-popular-language/" [[extra.suggestions]] text = "What I want to see from Rust in 2021"